Domaine Barmès-Buecher - Alsace Riesling Steingrubler Grand Cru 2022

 “A sublime Riesling”

 This Riesling reveals delicate citrus notes on the nose.
-The palate is refined and delicate, with beautiful tension that lingers on the finish.
-All of Maxime Barmès' genius is evident in this Steingrubler Grand Cru!
+On the palate, it is refined and delicate, with a lovely structure that lingers on the finish.
+All of Maxime Barmès’s genius is evident in this Steingrubler Grand Cru!

 Buy your Barmès-Buecher wines at the best price in a private sale!